tix123/taiwan-weather-public/README.md

 # NOTICE
-An online demo is [here](https://weathertaiwan.netlify.app/).
+1. The project is deploy to netlify.
+Visit https://weathertaiwan.netlify.app/
-If you wnat to run this project at your computer, you have to set your own API keys in [.env](.env) file.
+2. If you wnat to run this project at your computer, you have to set your own API keys in [.env](.env) file.

 # How to run this project